Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: Measuring Data-Student Suitability

 \paragraph{Token-Level Metric} Motivated by the complementary properties of surprisal and rank, we explore metrics that combine these two signals to jointly capture informativeness and alignment.
 One promising choice is the token-level ratio of rank to surprisal, which captures the relative relationship between the two signals and is denoted as \RatioShort$_{\text{token}}$:

-Table~\ref{tab:simulation_results} shows that trajectories of the preferred type $X_B$ achieve the lowest average \RatioShort$_{\text{token}}$ ($1.30$), whereas the misaligned $X_C$ achieve the highest, suggesting that this ratio may be a reliable indicator for identifying effective reasoning trajectories that balance informativeness and alignment.
+Table~\ref{tab:simulation_results} shows that trajectories of the preferred type $X_B$ achieve the lowest average \RatioShort$_{\text{token}}$ (1.30), whereas the misaligned $X_C$ achieve the highest, suggesting that this ratio may be a reliable indicator for identifying effective reasoning trajectories that balance informativeness and alignment.

 \paragraph{From Token-Level to Trajectory-Level} While \RatioShort$_{\text{token}}$ shows encouraging behavior in simulation, directly applying this token-level ratio to assess the overall suitability of a real trajectory presents non-trivial challenges.
 In particular, naively averaging \RatioShort$_{\text{token}}$ over all response tokens often leads to large and unstable values (Table~\ref{tab:rank_shaded_metrics}).
-This instability stems from tokens that receive extremely high probabilities under certain contexts, yielding near-zero surprisal and unbounded ratios that dominate the trajectory-level average.
+This instability stems from tokens that receive extremely high probabilities under certain contexts, yielding near-zero surprisal and unbounded token-level ratios due to division by near-zero values, which dominate the trajectory-level average.

 A natural solution is to exclude tokens with very low surprisal when computing the average.
-Let $\mathcal{T}_H(\mathbf{x})$ denote the set of response tokens whose surprisal lies in the top $H\%$ within a trajectory $\mathbf{x}$.
+Let $\mathcal{T}_H(\mathbf{x})$ denote the set of tokens whose surprisal lies in the top $H\%$ within a trajectory $\mathbf{x}$.
 We define a filtered average as

 Empirically, we find that using the top 30\% highest-surprisal tokens yields stronger correlation with post-training performance (Table~\ref{tab:rank_shaded_metrics}).
-This suggests that tokens with higher surprisal have a greater impact on student learning and should therefore be emphasized when computing the average.
+This suggests that response tokens with higher surprisal have a greater impact on student learning and should therefore be emphasized when computing the average.

 Accordingly, instead of hard filtering, we adopt a surprisal-weighted average of the token-level ratios.
 A simple derivation shows that this weighted average is equivalent to a trajectory-level ratio between the sum of token ranks and the sum of token surprisals.
 For brevity, we denote $r_k = \mathrm{Rank}(t_k)$ and $s_k = \mathrm{Surprisal}(t_k)$: